GoogleCloudPlatform/cloud-foundation-fabric/modules/gke-cluster-autopilot/README.md

 ### Monitoring configuration

-This example shows how to [configure collection of Kubernetes control plane metrics](https://cloud.google.com/stackdriver/docs/solutions/gke/managing-metrics#enable-control-plane-metrics).
-The metrics for these components are not collected by default.

-> **Note**
+> [!NOTE]
 > System metrics collection is pre-configured for Autopilot clusters and cannot be disabled.

-> **Warning**
+> [!WARNING]
 > GKE **workload metrics** is deprecated and removed in GKE 1.24 and later.
 Workload metrics is replaced by [Google Cloud Managed Service for Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus), which is Google's recommended way to monitor Kubernetes applications by using Cloud Monitoring.

+This example shows how to [configure collection of Kubernetes control plane metrics](https://cloud.google.com/stackdriver/docs/solutions/gke/managing-metrics#enable-control-plane-metrics).
+The metrics for these components are not collected by default.

 ```hcl
 module "cluster-1" {